NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Parameter-Choice.md

 |  1.0e-04   |  1.0e+33   |       5      |   2.5e-02    |   3.4e-01   |
 |  1.0e-05   |  —         |       —      |   —          |   —         |

-&#8194;

-As can be seen from these tables, for small values of the scaling parameter ``\varepsilon`` the interpolation results have the similar quality, and it make sense to chose such ``\varepsilon`` value that provides "good" values of result significant digits estimation (at least 7 – 10 digits in most cases) and the reasonable estimation of the problem Gram matrix condition number.
+As can be seen from these tables, for small values of the scaling parameter ``\varepsilon`` interpolation results have the similar quality, and it make sense to chose such ``\varepsilon`` value that provides "good" values of the result significant digits estimation (at least 7 – 10 digits in most cases) and reasonable estimation of the problem Gram matrix condition number.

 **References**